princelundgren/automator-collection/README.md

 Drag and drop your logo to the tiny logo in the top-left corner of the window Done!

+## Search with YouTube
+A service which allows you to rightclick any text on your Mac and do a YouTube search of the text if you click the "Search with YouTube".
+It opens the search in a new tab.
+Install as service.

+## Search with ThePirateBay
+A service which allows you to rightclick any text on your Mac and do a ThePirateBay search of the text if you click the "Search with ThePirateBay".
+It opens the search in a new tab.
+Install as service.

+## Search with Google
+A service which allows you to rightclick any text on your Mac and do a Google search of the text if you click the "Search with Google".
+It opens the search in a new tab.
+Install as service.

 ## Convert video to 1080p(Google Cardboard compatible)
 In finder, right click a video and go to Services -> Convert video to 1080p(Google Cardboard compatible) This will convert the video to simple small sized 1080p video, which is compatible with most software/devices.